Economic Burden of Schizophrenia in the US Exceeded $155 Billion in 2013, New Study Finds

 The estimated economic costs of dealing with schizophrenia from a societal perspective in the United States totaled $155.7 billion in 2013, according to a new Analysis Group study.

 The figure is even more notable when compared with total economic costs of $62.7 billion in 2002, as determined by the Analysis Group team in a similar study published in 2005.

-The new study, “The Economic Burden of Schizophrenia in the United States in 2013,” is by an Analysis Group research team including Managing Principal Eric Wu, Vice President Annie Guérin, and Senior Economist Martin Cloutier.
+The new study, “The Economic Burden of Schizophrenia in the United States in 2013,” is by an Analysis Group research team including Managing Principals Eric Wu and Annie Guérin and Senior Economist Martin Cloutier.

 Note: Percentages add up to more than 100 percent because they have been calculated after accounting for cost offsets.
 Source: Analysis Group, “The Economic Burden of Schizophrenia in the United States,” 2016, prepared for Otsuka America Pharmaceutical

 Most importantly, the prevalence of schizophrenia is now better documented than it was a decade ago.
 In the new study, the researchers based their estimates on a prevalence estimate of 1.1 percent, versus 0.5 percent in the original study.

 The conservative prevalence estimate used in 2005 was based on a retrospective claims analysis and epidemiological survey studies.
 In the new study, the prevalence estimate was based on more sophisticated and recent data from the National Institute of Mental Health.